nylas/components/.github/ISSUE_TEMPLATE/request-for-comment.md

 ---

 ## Summary
-Explain the difference between whee we're at now and where we need to get to in a sentence or two.
+Explain the difference between where we're at now and where we need to get to in a sentence or two.

 ## Motivation
 Talk about why this change makes sense, from your personal perspective.